NKOGallardo/cookbook-/README.md

 - Any modern web browser (Chrome, Firefox, Safari, Edge, etc).
 - No build tools or server required — this app runs as a static page.

+### by NKO_Gallardo (How to run)
+- For VS-code user, use go live
+- If you don't use any code editer, "open with" Chrome

 ### Installation

 Made with ❤️ for home cooks everywhere <br>